Sir-Jude/Distriflask/README.md

 The project comes with a create_tables.py script, which creates:
 - a new database
 - some dummy data, which are then saved into the database
-- a folder "devises" containing a subfolder for each device
+- a folder "courses" containing a subfolder for each course
-- some file.txt (representing the company's exercises), which are then saved into the device folders.
+- some file.txt (representing the exercises), which are then saved into the course folders.
 <br/><br/><br/>

 <a id="setting"></a>